 Being in the present moment is the ultimate in horsemanship.
-KNOWING what the horse is about to do ahead of it happening, having all the time in the world to respond, all the time in the world to explain and to help them out, all the time in the world to keep each other safe.
-And the biggest part of all of that – you’re able to just flow with knowing what to do and doing it – on auto-pilot.
+Being in the present moment takes us from merely riding a horse, to the ultimate in horsemanship.
+KNOWING what the horse is about to do ahead of it happening, having all the time in the world to respond, all the time in the world to explain and to help them out, all the time in the world to have the confidence that comes from keeping each other safe.
+And the biggest part of all of that – we’re able to just flow with knowing what to do and doing it – on auto-pilot when we’re super Present.
 THAT is the ultimate.

 And your horse LOVES it.
 They feel so much more secure when you are Present.
 It increases their feelings of safety, which increases their well being.
 It increases their co-operation and their desire to be with you.
 Your two way communication is better.
 They feel heard – they ARE heard.

 It is SUCH a big deal to be able to problem solve just about anything in a way that deepens our bond with our horse.
 That’s the gift that being Present brings us.
 This is so far beyond mere “training”.